Adaptive Gated Graph Convolutional Network for Explainable Diagnosis of Alzheimer's Disease using EEG Data: Data

 \section{Data}

 EEG recordings were collected from 20 AD patients and 20 healthy control participants (HC) younger than 70 years.
 A detailed description of the experimental design and confirmation of the diagnosis is provided in \cite{blackburn2018synchronisation}.
 All the AD participants were recruited from the Sheffield Teaching Hospital memory clinic.
 AD participants were diagnosed between one month and two years before data collection.
 All of them were in the mild to moderate stage of the disease at the time of recording, with an average Mini Mental State Examination (MMSE) score of 20.1 (sd = 4).
 High-resolution structural magnetic resonance imaging (MRI) scans of all patients were acquired to eliminate alternative causes of dementia.
 Age and gender-matched HC participants with normal neuropsychological tests and structural MRI scans were recruited.
+This study was approved by the Yorkshire and The Humber (Leeds West) Research Ethics Committee (reference number 14/YH/1070).
+All participants gave their informed written consent.

-EEG data was acquired using an XLTEK 128-channel headbox, Ag/AgCL electrodes with a sampling frequency of 2 kHz using a modified 10-10 overlapping a 10-20 international electrode placement system with a referential montage with a linked earlobe reference.
+EEG data were acquired using an XLTEK 128-channel headbox, Ag/AgCL electrodes with a sampling frequency of 2 kHz using a modified 10-10 overlapping a 10-20 international electrode placement system with a referential montage with a linked earlobe reference.
 The recordings lasted 30 minutes, during which the participants were instructed to rest and not think about anything specific.
-Within each recording were two-minute-long epochs during which the participants had their eyes closed, alternating with an equal duration of eyes-open epochs.
+In case the participants showed signs of drowsiness, they were prompted.
+Within each recording were five-minute-long epochs during which the participants had their eyes closed, alternating with an equal duration of eyes-open epochs.